Social Security Disability Q&A

 No. Your Social Security Disability Insurance (SSDI) benefit is based on the amount of your lifetime earnings prior to your disability and not the degree of your disability.
 Your Supplemental Security Income (SSI) benefit is based on the current federal maximum ($783.00 per month for 2020) plus any state supplement (Virginia does not supplement SSI).

 WILL MY WORKERS’ COMPENSATION PAYMENTS AND OTHER DISABILITY PAYMENTS AFFECT MY SOCIAL SECURITY DISABILITY?

 Ordinarily, disability payments from other sources do not affect your Social Security Disability benefits.

-However, your and your family’s Social Security benefits may be reduced if the disability payment that you receive is Workers’ Compensation or another public disability payment (such as some civil service disability benefits, some military disability benefits, some Federal, State or Local government retirement benefits which are based on disability).
+However, your and your family’s Social Security benefits may be reduced if the disability payment that you receive is Workers’ Compensation or another public disability payment (such as some civil service disability benefits, some military disability benefits, or some Federal/State/Local government retirement benefits based on disability).

-Your Social Security Disability benefit will be reduced so that the combined amount of the Social Security Disability benefit you and your family receive plus your Workers’ Compensation payment and/or public disability payment does not exceed eighty percent (80%) of your average current earnings.
+If you receive workers’ compensation for the same period as Social Security Disability, your SS Disability benefit will be reduced so that the combined amount of the SS Disability benefit you and your family receive plus your Workers’ Compensation payment and/or public disability payment does not exceed 80% of your average current earnings.